 In May of 1991, the injuries continued.
-Ed Gartner, Jr. plowed into Tom D’Eath during a pileup in turn four, sending both to the hospital with broken bones.
+Ed Gartner, Jr. plowed into powerboat legend Tom D’Eath during a pileup in turn four, sending both to the hospital with broken bones.
 That same month, Phillip Ross was involved in a large crash at Charlotte and injured his neck in addition to suffering burns.
 Ross survived.

-The car was surprisingly still salvagable, but Ross retired from the sport immediately after.
+The car was surprisingly still salvagable, but Ross retired from the sport immediately thereafter.
 The car was sold to J. Gary Batson, a 40-year-old restauranteur and occasional racer out of Travelers Rest, South Carolina.
 He jumped at the chance to race at the Charlotte Motor Speedway.